cwl-for-eo/guide/docs/101/containers.md

 ## Why are containers needed?

+The numerous dependencies and compatibilities between tools, librairies, dependencies, OS may lead  to the problem known as the _matrix from hell_: the development or runtime stack required to build or run an end-to-end application.

-Containers provide a solution for the problem known as the _matrix from hell_: the development stack required to build an end-to-end application.
+Containers provide a solution for the problem known as the _matrix from hell_: the development or runtime stack required to build or run an end-to-end application and ease the creation of the environments.

-compatibilities between tools, librairies, dependencies, OS

-Leads to the matrix from hell

-Ease the environments

 ## What containers can do

-containerize applications
+Containers simplify software installation by providing a complete known-good runtime for software and its dependencies.

-run each tool with its own dependencies in separate containers
+Containers allow running each tool with its own dependencies in separate and isolated containers.

 ## What are containers

-share the kernel => ubuntu host => linux based containers
+Containers share the kernel: linux host can run linux based containers.

-running a linux container on windows, windows runs a container on linux virtual machine that runs under the hood
+To run a linux container on Windows, Windows runs a container on linux virtual machine running under the hood.

-goal: package and ship applications

 ## Containers vs Images

-An Image is a template, containers are instantiations of an image
+An Image is a template, containers are instantiations of an image.